RajSath25/FP/README.md

 and Delete) operations on the type of objects and data relevant to the site you have selected to build.

-• Authentication is not required at this stage of development.
+• Authentication is required at this stage of development.

 • Your site does not have to be pretty at this stage, just functional.